rock-solid/pwa-theme-woocommerce/README.md

 <link rel="shortcut icon" href="%PUBLIC_URL%/favicon.ico">
 ```

 Only files inside the `public` folder will be accessible by `%PUBLIC_URL%` prefix.
-If you need to use a file from `src` or `node_modules`, you’ll have to copy it there to explicitly specify your intention to make this file a part of the build.
+If you need to use a file from `src` or `node_modules`, you'll have to copy it there to explicitly specify your intention to make this file a part of the build.

 When you run `npm run build`, Create React App will substitute `%PUBLIC_URL%` with a correct absolute path so your project works even if you use client-side routing or host it at a non-root URL.